Manuelwise/Records-Management/README.md

 ## Contributing

-Please read our contribution guidelines before submitting pull requests.
+Please request to do so before submitting pull requests.